 (3) Documentation of successful completion of the training content;

-(4) (5) Signatures of the trainer and attendees; and
+(4) Written, electronic, or video proof of attendee participation; and

-(5) Qualifications and contact information for the trainer.
+(5) Signature, qualifications, and contact information of each trainer.

+G. Training with no Direct Interaction.
+When the training method does not involve direct interaction between faculty and participant, the assisted living program shall make available to the participant a trained individual to answer questions and respond to issues during the training.

-G. H. Training in Cognitive Impairment and Mental Illness.
+H. Training in Cognitive Impairment and Mental Illness.

-(1) When job duties involve the provision of personal care services as described in Regulation .28D of this chapter, employees shall receive a minimum of 5 hours of training on cognitive impairment and mental illness within the first 90 days of employment.
+(1) When job duties involve the provision of personal care services as described in Regulation .28D of this chapter, employees shall receive a minimum of 5 hours of training on cognitive impairment and mental illness within the first 90 calendar days of employment.

-(2) The training shall be designed to meet the specific needs of the program's population as determined by the assisted living manager including the following as appropriate:
+(2) The training shall be designed to meet the specific needs of the program’s population as determined by the assisted living manager including the following as appropriate: